Human development, learning and well-being

 Dr Ashling Jackson

-Dr Ashling Jackson is a Senior Lecturer in the Department of Social Sciences at TUS: Midlands.
-She teaches courses in sociology, community development, and research methods, and supervises both undergraduate and postgraduate research projects.
+Dr Ashling Jackson is a Senior Lecturer in the Dept of Social Sciences at TUS: Midlands and Chair of the EOLAS Research Group.
+She teaches courses in sociology, community development and research methods, and supervises both undergraduate and postgraduate research projects.
 Ashling is co-editor of the books Learning on the Job: Parenting in Modern Ireland (Oak Tree Press) and Community Development in Ireland: Theory, Policy and Practice (Gill and Macmillan).
-Ashling’s research interests are centred on parenting, family life, social inequality, social change and community development.
-She focuses on qualitative research methodologies and research co-production, in collaboration with communities facing social disadvantage.
-Ashling welcomes inquiries from prospective Master’s by Research and PhD candidates interested in these areas.
+Ashling’s research interests are centred around parenting, family life, social inequality, social change and community development.
+She focuses on qualitative research methodologies and research co-production, working in collaboration with communities facing social disadvantage.
+Ashling welcomes enquiries from prospective Master’s by Research and PhD candidates interested in these areas.

 Dr Caroline Coyle